-M.I.
-(Move-In) GREEN is Penn’s move-in engagement program dedicated to environmental sustainability.
-The program gives upperclassmen environmental leaders the opportunity to educate incoming students around sustainable lifestyles and to raise awareness of the University’s Climate Action Plan.
+Move-In Green is Penn’s move-in engagement program dedicated to environmental sustainability.
+The program gives upperclassmen leaders the opportunity engage new and returning students on environmental initiatives around campus.

 An initiative of Penn’s Green Campus Partnership and funded by the Division of Facilities and Real Estate Services, the Green Fund is designed to seed innovative ideas from Penn students, faculty, and staff with one-time grants of as much as $50,000.

 The numerous labs on campus provide a prime opportunity to reduce our environmental impact and help us reach the goals set forth in Penn’s Climate Action Plan.

 The Green Living certification, offered through Penn’s Green Campus Partnership, provides students with an opportunity to reflect on their environmental impact and to recognize the importance of their daily, individual decisions on the University’s sustainability initiatives.

 ReThink Your Footprint is Penn’s Fall 2013 waste minimization initiative.
 It culminates during three weeks, November 4 – 22, with an awareness campaign designed to engage the entire Penn Community.
 Initiatives, events, presentations, and other forms of outreach will take place during this period to share information about environmentally sustainable practices in waste minimization: source reduction, reuse, and recycling.

 Penn’s Green Campus Partnership recognizes the efforts of Greek chapter houses by offering four levels of certification in the Greeks Going Green program, an environmental certification program for chapter houses achieving excellence in environmental sustainability practices.